William And Ellen Craft

 William Craft was born into slavery in Macon, Georgia in 1824.
 He was one of 11 children.
 In 1848, he married Ellen Craft, also a slave.
 The two of them planned an escape from slavery.
 Ellen disguised herself as a white man, and William pretended to be her servant.
 They traveled by train and boat to Philadelphia, Pennsylvania.
 They were able to get a copy of their slave pass from a white abolitionist in Macon.
 The Crafts then traveled to England, where they lived for several years.
 In 1854, they moved to Boston, Massachusetts.
 The Crafts were the first slaves to escape from the United States and gain their freedom.

-See also How To Craft A Paper
+See also How To Test A Hobby Transformer

 Where did Ellen and William Craft live?